hansouljung/ai-support-chatbot/README.md

 This project mirrors the core workflow of AI self-service evaluation in a contact center context:

-1. **Knowledge base** — 20 FAQ entries covering a fictional SaaS product (billing, account management, technical support, integrations, data privacy, and plans)
+1. **Knowledge base**: 20 FAQ entries covering a fictional SaaS product (billing, account management, technical support, integrations, data privacy, and plans)
-2. **Chatbot** — a RAG-style pipeline that retrieves relevant KB entries via TF-IDF cosine similarity, then passes them to Claude as grounded context with a strict system prompt preventing hallucination
+2. **Chatbot**: a RAG-style pipeline that retrieves relevant KB entries via TF-IDF cosine similarity, then passes them to Claude as grounded context with a strict system prompt preventing hallucination
-3. **Test set** — 25 queries spanning 6 categories: straightforward, ambiguous, out-of-scope, multi-intent, and adversarial
+3. **Test set**: 25 queries spanning 6 categories: straightforward, ambiguous, out-of-scope, multi-intent, and adversarial
-4. **Evaluation harness** — runs all 25 queries against the live API, auto-labels out-of-scope and adversarial cases, and outputs a CSV for manual accuracy grading
+4. **Evaluation harness**: runs all 25 queries against the live API, auto-labels out-of-scope and adversarial cases, and outputs a CSV for manual accuracy grading
-5. **Findings report** — documents accuracy results, failure patterns, root cause analysis, and prioritized recommendations
+5. **Findings report**: documents accuracy results, failure patterns, root cause analysis, and prioritized recommendations

 ## Key Results